2000222/2000222/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 Studying Automation and Artificial Intelligence.
+- :speak_no_evil: Studying Automation and Artificial Intelligence.
 (Senior Student)
 - 🌱 Computer Vision and Robotics lover & researcher.
 - ✨ Looking for help with new ideas for AI projects.
 - 😄 Soon I'll start my Ph.D. study in a top world-class university.
-- 💬 Fighting everyday and create our fantastic future!
+- :purple_heart: Fighting everyday and create our fantastic future!